 The system using “credits” which was introduced in 2002 and helped iStock in licensing images at small fees, will be renewed, existing balances will be changed to the new system around September 13, 2014.

 The new credit system iStock is to raise the value of the credits.
-To reflect this, existing customer balances will be changed from the old credits to the new credits with a exchange rate of 5:1 – as an effect you will see a reduction of your credit balance but the new credits will have a higher value when it comes to purchasing image licenses.
+To reflect this, existing customer balances will be changed from the old credits to the new credits with an exchange rate of 5:1 — as an effect, you will see a reduction of your credit balance, but the new credits will have a higher value when it comes to purchasing image licenses.

 The base price for the new credits will be $15 for the smallest packages.
 Larger packages will get a discount, lowering the price per credit down to $8.
-Though package size have not been announced, there has been a hint that the minimum sale will be a “one credit” package, basically allowing to buy single images without any leftovers in your account.
-Until now, the single image sale is only possible with direct payment which also contains a premium of up to 50% on the image price.
+Though package size has not been announced, there has been a hint that the minimum scale will be a “one credit” package, basically allowing buying single images without any leftovers in your account.
+Until now, the single image sale is only possible with direct payment, which also contains a premium of up to 50% on the image price.

 Simplified collections and pricing per image, not by size

 After the reduction from seven to four collections last year, iStock is taking another step in simplifying their offer by now offering only two collections: They will be called “Essentials” and “Signature”, in line with the two subscription offers introduced earlier this year.

 The Essentials' collection will mainly contain the imagery of contributors who are also distributing the same content through other popular microstock agencies.
 Whereas, the new Signature collection will contain all the higher value content exclusive to iStock and the Getty Images family, including the former premium collections Signature+ and Vetta.